-Upon successful completion of the integrative paper, the student must identify a faculty member who will serve as the chair of his/her dissertation committee.
+Upon successful completion of the Integrative Paper, the student must identify a faculty member who will serve as the chair of his/her dissertation committee.
 Typically, this person is the student's precandidacy advisor; however, a new faculty member may be designated.
 The student, in consultation with his/her committee chair, selects a dissertation committee, which must be approved by the Doctoral Committee.
 The student must submit a dissertation proposal to the dissertation committee.
 This proposal includes a literature review, research plan, research methods to be used, research goals and objectives, timelines for the work, potential limitations, and any other elements deemed appropriate by the committee.
 The chair and the committee work with the student to determine the format and content of the proposal and the type of proposal defense.
-Before the student can move past the proposal stage, a written proposal must be unanimously approved by the committee and the student must pass his/her dissertation proposal defense.
+Before the student can move past the proposal stage, a written proposal defense.
 Any changes to the goals, objectives, methods, plan, or other major element of the dissertation work must be approved by the chair in consultation with the other members of the committee.